imnana18/Crowdfunding_ETL/README.md

 - 📄`ETL_Mini_Project.ipynb`: all code for extract and transfrom processes.
 - :open_file_folder:`Resources`: all generated CSV files from code (.csv) and original excel files (.xlsx).
     - :open_file_folder:`Crowdfunding_Database`: all files for the loading the DataFrame using `Postgres` and `pgAdmin4`.
-        - 📄`crowdfunding_db_schema.sql`: all schemas for the tables and steps to created the `Crowdfunding Database`.
+        - 📄`crowdfunding_db_schema.sql`: all schemas for the tables and SQL used to create the `Crowdfunding Database`.
         - 📊`crowdfunding_erd.png`: ERD generated using `QuickDBD` website.
         - :open_file_folder:`final_tables`: all loaded tables .png and .csv versions.
         - :open_file_folder:`sql_data`: copies of generated CSV files from `ETL_Mini_Project.ipynb` with header removed for import into Database tables.